ryanwinchester/subsplit-service/readme.md

 ##### Webhooks

-**git push** webhook that runs the subtree split command from a github webhook
+**git push** webhook that runs the subtree split command from a github, bitbucket, or gitlab webhook

 ##### Scheduled commands